How To Cross Out or Strike Through Text in Discord

 Creating Strikethrough Text

-To strikethrough you use a double ‘~’ tilde character.
-(The tilde is located next to the 1 key on most keyboards.)
+To strikethrough, you use a double ‘~’ tilde character.
+(The tilde is located to the left of the ‘1’ key on most keyboards.)
 Example:

 Combining Text Effects

 You can also combine effects simply by combining the codes.
 Three asterisks will create bold, italicized text.
 Example: